 What is a Trial Balance Report?

 This is a financial document prepared at the end of every financial year.
 It shows the debits and credits of a given business for a certain financial period.
 In a trial balance, amounts on both the debit side and credit side must balance.
 Unbalanced debit and credit columns simply denote an error in the accounting system of that company or business.

 Accounting Trial Balance Format

 The trial balance item list shows you what should be included as part of the trial balance worksheet.
-However, the format generally has four columns that appear in this order:
+However, the format of trial balance in accounting generally has four columns that appear in this order:

 - account number